Just a few of the sights, Mile by Mile

 The area at Wai'anapanapa is filled with history, legend, and gorgeous views.
 The black sand/pebbles at Pa'iloa Beach is as picturesque as can be.
 The loop trail will take you down to the fresh water caves where some powerful legends live.
 Also, there are caves on the beach for exploring and camping for those that plan way ahead (you need a permit.)

 Some see Hana as a very small sleepy town on the water.
 A place known as not having changed much for centuries.
 Others know Hana as a place of deep roots, historic battles, legendary locations, and a place for the Gods.
-The area is so rich in history and culture, it can't be explained in a few sentences and it shouldn't be driven through without knowing more about it.
+The area is so rich in history and culture, it can't be explained in a few sentences, so it's worth staying over night.
+Be sure to check out Hana Tropicals and Hana Fresh just before entering Town.

 A beautiful beach with perfect water, Hamoa Beach is a great spot to do some swimming and sunbathing.
 You'll need to park on the street above the beach and walk down a very steep hill to get here.